adhioutlined/adhioutlined.github.io/_posts/2018-04-23-Show-Disk-Info-in-Solaris.md

   - Storage
 ---
 It's just my note, about How to Show Disk Info in Solaris.
 Using the `iostat` command we can gather about disk information.

-In this case I need to see the HDD Vendor and Type/Series, so I'll use `-E`.
+In this case I need to see the HDD Vendor and Type/Series, so I'll use `-E` option.

 ```
 # iostat -E
 sd0       Soft Errors: 0 Hard Errors: 0 Transport Errors: 0